kwanwan/WorkBetter/OKEsetup.md

 To install and use the CLI, you must have:
   - An Oracle Cloud Infrastructure account (**api.user**)
   - A user created in that account, in a group with a policy that grants the desired permissions.
-  - A keypair used for signing API requests, with the public key uploaded to Oracle.
+  - A key pair used for signing API requests, with the public key uploaded to Oracle.
   - Python version 2.7.5 or 3.5 or later

 There are two ways for installing the CLI, Automatic or Manual.
 We recommend the Automatic way as this uses the CLI Installer to install all the dependencies.